 I chose the former.
 Setting up the connection was easy.
 I had to turn on the wifi mode (I had switched on to Flight Mode) and select the correct connection and it connected easily.
 The speed was impressive – at 144 mbps.

 But then I wanted to connect my laptop so I disconnected the cellphone and connected the laptop.
-Unfortunately, it would not allow me, saying the max number of devices allowed were already connected.
+Unfortunately, it didn’t allow me, saying I had already connected the max number of devices allowed.

 Which was okay but the problem was that when I came back to my cellphone it said I have used up all my quota!